Safety Excellence Initiative

 - Legislative and Regulatory Lobbying

 Make sure your service techs have the up-to-date safety training they need to protect themselves from arc flash and electrical shock hazards while working on equipment pushing 480 volts or less.
-The session covers all applicable OSHA and NFPA 70E requirements, best practices, and real-world accident information.
+The session covers all applicable OSHA requirements, NFPA 70E provisions, best practices, and real-world accident information.

 MCAA’s model safety programs make it quick and easy to create customized safety programs.
 Whether you need to develop a sound, industry-specific basic safety and health program for construction or service, or enhance an existing program, MCAA’s got you covered.
 A variety of topic-specific model programs complement the basic programs and ensure your compliance with OSHA requirements.